 Vaccines work in a similar way.
-The topic is somewhat controversial (probably because we no longer experience communicable diseases the way we once did in this country), but they do save lives.
+While the topic is somewhat controversial (probably because we no longer experience communicable diseases the way we once did in this country), they do save lives.
 According to the CDC, “more than 15,000 Americans died from diphtheria in 1921, before there was a vaccine.
 Only one case of diphtheria has been reported to CDC since 2004.”

 It’s equally important to remember that most diseases can never be completely eradicated.
 To date, smallpox is the only one that has, which means they can (and do) resurface periodically in those who haven’t been properly vaccinated.

 With that in mind, in preparation for an upcoming trip to Belize, I met with my health care provider to make sure my immunizations were up to date.
-Evidently, because I’m an “adventurous eater,” adding the Typhoid vaccine to my repertoire was recommended.
-It seemed like a much better option than the risk of developing Typhoid Fever, with its accompanying fever, weakness, stomach pains, headache, rash, and loss of appetite.
+Evidently, because I’m an adventurous eater, adding the Typhoid vaccine to my repertoire was recommended.
+It seemed like a much better option than Typhoid Fever, and its accompanying weakness, stomach pains, headache, rash, and loss of appetite.

 Protecting ourselves against preventable diseases is a pretty important act of self-care.
 After all, getting a massage or haircut seems pretty moot compared to dealing an outbreak of Malaria or Hepatitis.